Skip to content

 Preparation

-Check that you have the required parts and tools listed above and consider installing VIA (VIA is a free software that makes it easy to test your PCB and customize the keymap of your keyboard).
-We also recommend the following steps to get the most out of your SixtyFive.
+Check that you have the required parts and tools listed above.
+We recommend the following steps to get the most out of your keyboard.

 Lubing Stabilizers: This reduces the rattling sounds that stock stabilizers produce.
-Taeha Types has a video tutorial available here.
+We have our own video tutorial available here.

-Lubing Switches: This dampens the sound of your switches and increases their smoothness.
+Lubing Switches (optional): This dampens the sound of your switches and increases their smoothness.
 Lubing switches is a time-consuming process, but the results are noticeable.
-Taeha Types has a video tutorial available for this as well here.
+Taeha Types and Alexotos have video tutorials available for this.

 Mounting Styles